richardcavell/reverse-c/README.txt

 A program by Richard Cavell
 (c) 2017

-This is a simple program written in C89.
+This is a simple program written in standard C, dialect C89.

 It reads in the standard input, and prints the reverse of it on the standard output.